Zelix KlassMaster - Java Obfuscator

 • EventSetDescriptor(Class, String, Class, String[], String, String, String)

-• the class in which the method call appears
+• the class in which the Reflection API method call appears

-• the signature of the method in which the method call appears
+• the signature of the method in which the Reflection API method call appears

-• the signature of the method being called.
+• the signature of the Reflection API method being called.

-It does not name the class, field or method that is being accessed by name.
+Note that it does not name the class, field or method that is being accessed by name.
+Of course it cannot do that because the Reflection API call could not be fully analyzed.
 Please see the answer to Q11 for detail on what to do if you get "Class Open Warnings".

 Q13.
-When I open some classes why do I get the "Class Open Errors" screen?
+When I open some classes why do I get the "Class Open Errors" window?

 • appear in the same archive or